Kate Foo Kune

 Kate Jessica Kim Lee Foo Kune (born 29 March 1993) is a badminton player from Mauritius.
 She began playing badminton in Mauritius at age six.
 Her first major tournament participation was 2013 BWF World Championships in China, where she lost in the first round of women's singles to Sarah Walker of England.
 Foo Kune represented her country at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She was the flag bearer for Mauritius during the Parade of Nations.
+She also competed for Mauritius at the 2024 Summer Olympics.

 As a junior player, she won the Under-15 and Under-19 African tournaments.
 In 2015, she was awarded the Sportswoman of the Year award in Mauritius.
 In doubles, she partnered with Yeldy Marie Louison, while in mixed doubles, she partnered with Julien Paul.
 Her career-best ranking remains 63 as of 2016, and her best performance remains the gold at 2015 African games.

 Personal life

 Kate Foo Kune is the second child of Jacques and Cathy Foo Kune (née Ng), both leading mixed doubles badminton players who several championships, such as the 1985 Indian Ocean Games.
 The pair were married in 1990 and had two children.
 Her sister, Karen Foo Kune, is also a professional badminton player and competed at the 2008 Summer Olympics.

 Foo Kune pursued her bachelor's degree in sports management while in France.

 The sisters were paired and played doubles in the 2010 Commonwealth Games in New Delhi.
 She has been married to Czech badminton player Milan Ludík since August 2020.